jadecobra/python_tdd_exercises/source/AssertionError.rst

 Why are asserts important?
 --------------------------

-When building a program we can add ``assert`` statements to the program to ensure that certain things are true before it proceeds past the statements, we can also test how the program behaves when it is given inputs.
+When building a program I can add ``assert`` statements to the program to ensure that certain things are true before it proceeds past the statements.

+I can also test how the program behaves when it is given inputs using ``assert`` statements.

 These assertions help catch bugs that break previous tested behavior when introduced, as well as answer the following questions

 * What is similar?
 * What is different?

-A difference between our expectations and reality (the result of our programs) gives us a clue about what changes are needed to make them match
+A difference between my expectations and reality (the result of my programs) gives me a clue about what changes I need to make them match

 ----